Q&A about Reena & Newy with Kids

 Something Random

-Here’s a TV commercial for a 2010 Newcastle Permanent Charitable Foundation that we ended up in purely by fluke.
-We were at Wallsend Library and my baby was being extra loud when Julie Swane, the Children’s Librarian approached and I thought we were going to be kicked out of the library.
-Instead, we (myself and my fidgety baby) were invited to be in a commercial.
+Here’s a Newcastle Permanent TV commercial from 2010 that we ended up in purely by fluke.
+We were at Wallsend Library and my baby was being extra loud when the Julie Swane, Children’s Librarian approached — I was convinced we were about to be kicked out.
+Instead we were invited to be in a commercial.
 Blink and you’ll miss us.